 Watershed Permit - Discharge permit for municipal and industrial wastewater sources of mercury

-On November 1, 2007 (Order No. R2-2007-0077, board hearing materials), the Water Board adopted a Watershed Mercury Permit covering the industrial wastewater and municipal wastewater discharges of mercury to SF Bay identified in the SF Bay Mercury TMDL implementation plan.
-The permit was re-issued in 2012 (R2-2012-0096).
+On November 1, 2007, the Water Board adopted a Watershed Mercury Permit covering the industrial wastewater and municipal wastewater discharges of mercury to SF Bay identified in the SF Bay Mercury TMDL implementation plan.
+The permit has been re-issued every five years since 2007.
 The Watershed Permit is an NPDES permit that implements the wasteload allocations for these two source categories.
 It also implements other provisions of the TMDL requiring pollution prevention, special studies, and risk reduction actions to be conducted by the permittees.